requirement-yogi/yogi-launchers/README.md

 docker compose up
 ```
 * You *will* overlook the header of the created `docker-compose.yml`.
 Look again into it, everything is explained ;)
-** The URL to access from the browser,
+  * The URL to access from the browser,
-** The URL/port/credentials to access from an SQL client,
+  * The URL/port/credentials to access from an SQL client,
-** The debug port.
+  * The debug port.
 * Install plugins in this instance:
-** Copy the .jar in the `confluence-x.y.z/quickreload/` directory,
+  * Copy the .jar in the `confluence-x.y.z/quickreload/` directory,
-** Or use (./cp.sh) to detect the .jar of the current directory and quick-reload it,
+  * Or use [./cp.sh](./cp.sh) to detect the .jar of the current directory and quick-reload it,

 ## Customize!

 * We've designed the `cp.sh` according to our needs.
 Arrange it to make it easy for your developers.
 * We've muted some logs in `Dockerfile-confluence` and `Dockerfile-jira` because it was relevant for us.
 Arrange it the way you want.
+* Add `cp.sh` to your pom.xml, so that it installs your plugin upon compilation.
+As usual, [Remie has a very good example in this pom.xml](https://github.com/collabsoft-net/example-confluence-app-with-docker-compose/blob/main/pom.xml#L126).

 ## Magics